-Anytime a course you wish to add is full, you will need both the instructor's and dean's signature to add the class.
+Anytime a course you wish to add is full, you will need both the instructor's and dean's approval to add the class.

 Fall and Spring Semesters: From the first day through the end of the first week of regular classes, students do not need permission to add open courses.
-Anytime during the second week of classes, students need the instructor's signature to add an open course to their schedule.
+Anytime during the second week of classes, the instructor's signature is needed to add an open course.
 To add an open course on or after the third week of classes, signatures are required from both the instructor and the dean.

-8-Week and Summer Sessions: To add a course on the second day of class, an instructor's signature is required.
-On the third day of class, both instructor and dean permission is required.
+Eight-Week and Summer Sessions: To add a course on the second day of class, an instructor's signature is required.
+Beginning the second week of class, both instructor and dean permission is required.
 A Late Registration Fee may apply.